VRM in the States: Electronic Registration

 Electronic Registration, also known as Automated Registration, is a key component of Voter Registration Modernization.
 This gives citizens the choice to be electronically registered to vote at the same time they do business with a government office, such as apply for a driver’s license or state veterans’ benefits, by digitally transferring their voter registration information to the appropriate elections office.
 This will upgrade our system, eliminate errors caused by paper records, and clean up the voter rolls.

-- At least 26 states — Arizona, Arkansas, California, Delaware, Florida, Georgia, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Nebraska, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, South Dakota, Texas, and Washington — currently or will soon have fully or substantially electronic voter registration at DMVs.
+- At least 27 states — Arizona, Arkansas, California, Delaware, Florida, Georgia, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Nebraska, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, South Dakota, Texas, Washington, and West Virginia — currently or will soon have fully or substantially electronic voter registration at DMVs.
 When voters register or update their information at DMVs, the information is electronically transmitted to election officials.

 - 38 state DMVs automatically register all eligible young men for the Selective Service, as do a variety of other federal and state agencies.